Santhosh Narayanan: 2016

 The year 2016 was one of the most packed years for Santhosh Narayanan.
 Six releases during the year including music compositions for Iruthi Suttru, Manithan, Kadhalum Kadanthu Pogum, Iraivi, Kabali, Kaashmora, Kodi.

 In 2017, he composed for the Vijay-starrer Bairavaa.
-Santhosh's next release was as a guest composer, in the filmMeyaadha Maan, a production venture of his Karthik Subbaraj.
+Santhosh's next release was as a guest composer, in the film Meyaadha Maan, a production venture of his Karthik Subbaraj.
 In May 2017, Santhosh signed for Kaala, his second film for Superstar Rajinikanth.
 In 2018 he gave scored Karthik Subbarraj's silent thriller film Mercury and Vetrimaaran's Vada Chennai, the latter being Santhosh's 25th as a composer.
 In 2020 with new projects which were Kasada Thapara, Jeeva starrer Gypsy and Penguin.